-Ireland’s maritime history is filled with a rich supporting cast of impressive ships.
-And amongst this fine lineage, whether through fortune, duty or infamy, there are a number of ships that stand out from the crowd.
-These ships have transcended their moment on the waves and will be remembered as icons, significant in Ireland’s history as any other protagonist.
+Ireland’s maritime history is filled with a rich supporting cast of impressive ships and amongst this fine lineage, whether through fortune or infamy, there are a number of ships that stand out from the crowd.
+These are ships that have transcended their moment on the waves and will be remembered as icons, significant in Ireland’s history as any other leading light.

-But which ships are they, which were most important in Irish history?
+But which ships?
 Well we’ve given it a go and put together a collection of what we think are Ireland’s most important ships.

 1. The Asgard